AriaKillebrewBruehl/senior-thesis/README.md

 ## matter
 The `matter` folder houses the couple of files that Jim gave me when we were thinking about doing a `matter.js` thesis.

-## hello-world
+## hello-*
-The `hello-world` folder houses all the simple programs I have written to familiarize myself with differnt libarareies.
+All folders that start with `hello-` house work I have done to familiarize myself with libraries and algorithms.